 The American Youth Soccer Organization (AYSO) was established in the Los Angeles area in 1964 with nine teams.
 It was the dream of a group of devoted soccer enthusiasts who started the organization in a garage.
-Today, AYSO has more than 50,000 teams and more than 600,000 players.
-It also employs 50 people at the AYSO National Office in Torrance, California.
+Today, AYSO has more than 50,000 teams and more than 600,000 players, and it employs 40 people at the AYSO National Office in Torrance, California.

 In 1995, two AYSO parents established the first AYSO program in Moscow.
 Today, AYSO programs exists in the U.S. Virgin Islands, Trinidad and Tobago, and interest continues from Americans abroad looking to bring the values and philosophies of AYSO to expatriates and local communities alike.